cristianoliveira/awesome4girls/README.md

   - [The Ada Awards](http://adaawards.com/)

     The Ada Awards are an initiative of the Digital Leadership Institute, a Brussels-based international NGO with a mission to bridge the gender gap and digital divide worldwide.
-The Awards aim to recognise outstanding girls and women in tech, and the organisations who support them in Europe, Africa and beyond.
+The Awards aim to recognize outstanding girls and women in tech, and the organizations who support them in Europe, Africa and beyond.

 ### Speakers